INNOVATIVE TECHNOLOGY MADE SIMPLE

 Before digital cameras appeared in the mid-90s, generations of photographers invested talent, time, and resources in countless billions of images on various size rolls or sheet film.
 Today, because film equipment is declining–and all film fade and deteriorate–transforming film images into a digital format is inevitable.
 Plus, think of all of benefits of having digital files of all media created from your earlier film photography?

-Toasting, that is, from perspective of FilmToaster—digitally capturing 35mm, 120mm, or 4x5 into DSLRs—begins by placing film, filmstrips, or slides into one of five available film holders and inserting into one of selctive slots.
+Toasting, that is, from perspective of FilmToaster—digitally capturing 35mm, 120mm, or 4x5 into DSLRs—begins by placing film, filmstrips, or slides into one of many available film holders and inserting into one of selective slots.
 Isn't that similar to toasting a slice of bread?

 Exclusive to FilmToaster

-Unavailable among other technologies, Film Carrier pass-through slits that accept long rolls of 35mm film for increased productivity.
-Imagine; a 36-exposure roll of uncut 35mm film, captured in approximately six minutes.
-Although mounted slides takes longer, multiple films may be readied on each load in the same holder that accepts uncut 35mm roll and bulk loads.
-Depending on cut length, 35 and 120 film strips of 4–6 require manual advancing and take longer, but higher capturing quality – and this method, easily outperforms batch scanning and industry standard, flatbed technology.
+Depending on cut length, 35mm and 120 film strips of 4–6 require manual advancing and take longer, but higher capturing quality – and this method, easily outperforms batch scanning and industry standard, flatbed technology.

 In addition to experience in macro and closeup photography, a DSLR, mirrorless, or four-thirds camera body, equipment such as a macro lenses, extension tubes, add-on filter rings, other closeup lens might be required.
-With the correct optics, settings on newer DSLR are relatively easy with auto settings.
-Other factors in the process may take in consideration, a camera's sensor size, precise focusing, shutter speed, white balance, and alignment.
-With older, yet very reasonably priced macro lens, settings are almost always done manually.
-With the recommended equipment, image sharpness and initial cropping with the Film Toaster is achieved between 3-9 inches.
-With the vast array of digital equipment available today, some experimentation may be required to obtain perfect and predictable results.
+With correct optics, settings on newer DSLR are relatively easy with auto settings.
+Other factors in process may take in consideration, a camera's sensor size, precise focusing, shutter speed, white balance, and alignment.
+With recommended equipment, image sharpness and initial cropping with Film Toaster is achieved between 3-7 inches.
+With vast array of digital equipment available today, some experimentation may be required to obtain perfect and predictable results.
 Yes, it also accepts video cameras and some cell phone accessory lenses may be fitted!

 Obviously, FilmToaster offers options not welcomed by everyone.
 Recently, it apparently ruffled feathers of one flatbed manufacturer who labeled it, "a convenient $2000 copy stand."
-That's OK and actually, sheer flattery that a big conglomerate takes notice.
-Decades ago, Honeywell Repronar, Bowens Illumitran, Beseler Dual Slide Duplicator, and Kenro Spectra, manufacturers of similar analog slide duplicators, heard thunderous assertions from the 'big yellow box' towards their innovations which – with a slightly different twist – offered time saving photographic solutions in duplicating.
+That's OK and actually, sheer flattery big conglomerate takes notice.
+Decades ago, Honeywell Repronar, Bowens Illumitran, Beseler Dual Slide Duplicator, and Kenro Spectra, manufacturers of similar analog slide duplicators, heard thunderous assertions from 'big yellow box' towards innovations which – with a slightly different twist – offered time saving photographic duplicating solutions.

-FilmToaster may be mounted on a tripod or tabletop or will rails, in a horizontal position, however, its native and most ergonomically versatile position is vertical.
-The FT45 Wedge is available at $299 as an accessory base for alternate angled mounting of the FilmToaster.
+FilmToaster may be mounted on a tripod or tabletop or with rails, in a horizontal position, however, its native and most ergonomically versatile position is vertical.
+FT45 Wedge/Rails is available at $399 as an accessory base for alternate angled mounting of FilmToaster.